 Resources and Support

-Liaison with outside agencies
+Liaison with external agencies

 Monitoring the provision

-- Parental attendance and contributions to the review process
+- Parental contributions to the review process

 - Parental comments on the annual review form